 Often companies try to be as thorough as they could be with the content before sharing the knowledge base with employees.
 This gets them stuck in an infinite loop of rewrites, approvals, and useless writing.

 Start with the most important information first.
-Do not wait for the knowledgebase to be complete.
 A knowledge base can never be complete.
 It is an evolving process.
 Sharing the most important articles is a win-win for the company, employee, and customer.

 Pro tip: Establish a project calendar to avoid diving deep into the void of non-completion of the knowledge base.
 Start publishing when you have about 10 articles to go live.

-Review the feedback of employees and see if they find information that was required or not.
-Regularly observe and see if best practices are being followed or not.
-See if employees need any push to use the internal knowledge base actively or if any tips are needed.
+Additionally, review the feedback of employees and see if they find information that was required or not.
+See if employees need any motivation to use the internal knowledge base actively or if any tips are needed.

 Dividing your internal knowledge base content into smaller chunks would be a good practice, as it will help organize and find the data easily.

-Pro tip: We recommend creating a few generic categories and then define as many subcategories as you want to, link those subcategories with the main ones.
+Pro tip: We recommend creating a few generic categories and then define as many subcategories as you want to.
+Also, link those subcategories with the main ones.